openstack/ironic/doc/source/admin/drivers/oneview.rst

 =============

-* ``OneView appliance`` is the HP physical infrastructure manager to be integrated with the OneView drivers.
+* ``OneView appliance`` is the HP physical infrastructure manager to be integrated with the OneView driver.

   Minimum version supported is 2.0.